[3.13] Lancing Steel Deadeye/Raider | Very Fun Playstyle | 4-50M DPS Easy Gearing Path

 - No physical reflect

 Deadeye vs. Raider

-The only required uniques are the weapons.
+The only required uniques are the weapons, and they're not really required, just easy to get and a massive boost.
 Everything else is flexible to meet your needs, but the most general things to aim for are:

 This is the second item in the list because rings are a huge part of our sustain.
-Ultimately, you'll want two rare rings with +20 life/hit and whatever other stats suit you.
-See my terrible rings as an example:
+Ultimately, you'll want two rare rings with +20 life/hit and whatever other stats suit you:

 This is actually the highest lifegain option available to us, but ultimatey it loses out too much on other stats (like the incredibly critical max life).
 Still, it's a great option for leveling and early maps.